 Los Padres Council will only promote approved Scouting events on its website, in its newsletter, and in social media.
 If you have any question about approval, contact either Rebecca Fields (firstname.lastname@example.org) or Ron Walsh (email@example.com).

 Copy, fliers, forms, and photographs should be sent to volunteer Webmaster (RanchoAlegre@cox.net).
 Please send this material well in advance of the event.
-During 2013 we plan to issue our Bi-weekly Council Newsletter on the 1st and 15th of each month.
+During 2014 we plan to issue our monthly Council Newsletter in the middle of each month.

 Los Padres Council